Today's front pages - February 20, 2024

 In another story, the newspaper says former Prime Minister Joseph Muscat’s attempt to have a new point included in his legal objections to an inquiry he is facing has been rebuffed by a judge.

-The Malta Independent quotes the Nationalist Party saying that Johan Grech, the man heading the film industry has been given a pay rise even though he is being investigated.
+The Malta Independent quotes the Nationalist Party saying that Johann Grech, the man heading the film industry, has been given a pay rise even though he is being investigated by the auditor general.

 L-Orizzont says a new lane is being added to the road leading from the Marfa roundabout to Ċirkewwa ferry terminal.